Notsonoble/Notsonoble.github.io/index.md

 To contribute to the project see [contributing section of the read-me file](https://github.com/Solaris-Skunk-Werks/solarisskunkwerks/blob/master/README.md) There are many ways to help improve and expand the project.

-Feel free to join the [discord server here](https://discordapp.com/invite/xc5pUWP)
+Feel free to join the [discord server.](https://discordapp.com/invite/xc5pUWP)